9hafidz6/main1/docs/DeveloperGuide.md

 Target user profile: Restaurant Chef

 - needs to manage all the ingredients for his dishes
+- needs to keep track of orders
+- needs to manage ingredients in the fridge
+-
-- prefers a desktop application with GUI
+- prefers a desktop application, CLI
 - prefers to keep everything neat in terms of viewing information
-- can also use CLI if needed
 ### Appendix B: User Stories

 ​	Priorities: High (must have), Medium (nice to have), Low (may not have)